Level set-based inverse homogenisation of three-dimensional piezoelectric materials: Numerical methods

 \subsection{Optimisation problem}

 In this paper we consider two types of optimisation problems.
 The first maximises the effective Voigt or Reuss bulk modulus ($\bar{B}_{\mathrm{Voigt}}$ and $\bar{B}_{\mathrm{Reuss}}$ respectively) subject to constraints on the volume $\operatorname{Vol}(\Omega)$ and the effective hydrostatic strain coefficient $\bar{d}_h(\Omega)$.
+We choose to formulate this optimisation problem using an equality constraint on the volume so that we can explore the bulk modulus and hydrostatic coupling cross-property space for a specified volume fraction.
+The hydrostatic strain coefficient is a measure of effectiveness of the electromechanical coupling \citep{Challagulla2012, 10.1007/s004660050188_1997}.
 The calculation of the Voigt bulk modulus assumes that a uniform strain is applied, while the Reuss bulk modulus assumes a uniform stress \citep{Hill_1952}.
 It has been shown that $\bar{B}_{\mathrm{Reuss}} \leq\bar{B}_{\mathrm{Voigt}}$ with equality for isotropic materials \citep{Hill_1952}.
-For the case of piezoelectric materials in which the underlying stiffness tensor is not isotropic, the Reuss and Voigt bulk moduli are different.
+For the case of piezoelectric materials, in which the underlying stiffness tensor is not isotropic, the Reuss and Voigt bulk moduli are different.
 For this reason we compare both objectives here.
 The optimisation problem for maximising $\bar{B}_\mathrm{Voigt}(\Omega)$ is given by